RagnAres/GaTTTo/README.md

 # GaTTTo
-a Tic tac toe in C++
+a very simple tic tac toe in C++

-2-player only.
-Still working on a few things...
+Two-player only for now.
+I plan on adding more stuff in the future (adding AI, for example...)